LassoSoft/LassoGuide/source/operations/byte-streams.rst

 .. method:: bytes(import::string, encoding::string= ?)
 .. method:: bytes(doc::pdf_doc)

-   Allocates a byte stream.
-Can be used to convert a :type:`string` or :type:`pdf_doc` type to a :type:`bytes` type, or to instantiate a new :type:`bytes` object.
+   Allocates a bytes object.
+Can convert a :type:`string` or :type:`pdf_doc` type to a :type:`bytes` type, or instantiate a new :type:`bytes` object.
    Accepts one optional parameter that can specify the initial size in bytes for the stream; or specify the :type:`string`, :type:`pdf_doc`, or :type:`bytes` object to convert to a new :type:`bytes` object.
 If converting a :type:`string` object, it can accept an optional second parameter to specify the encoding of the string.

+.. member:: bytes->reserve(size::integer)

+   Attempts to preallocate enough memory for the specified number of bytes.
+   Useful for optimization by avoiding memory reallocation if the expected byte stream size is known in advance.

 Instantiate a New Bytes Object